-The extracted data will be used primarily for monitoring natural disasters (floods, forest fires, landslides, erosion) and in the fields of land use, soil sealing, spatial planning, forestry management and humanitarian aid and as well as for coastal monitoring.
+The extracted data is primarily used for monitoring natural disasters (floods, forest fires, landslides, erosion) and in the fields of land use (soil sealing, spatial planning, forestry management), humanitarian aid, as well as for coastal monitoring.

-Sentinel-3 will be equipped with up to four instruments.
-Airbus has been selected to supply one of these instruments, called the Microwave Radiometer, to determine the amount of humidity contained in the path of the radar pulses, as well as a number of satellite subsystems for this mission.
+Airbus supplied this mission’s Microwave Radiometer – which determines the amount of humidity contained in the path of the radar pulses – as well as a number of satellite subsystems.

-The Sentinel-4 mission will concentrate on services such as analysing the chemical composition of the atmosphere and monitoring air quality.
-Its main task is to measure concentrations of aerosols, trace gases and cloud cover in the lower troposphere.
+The Sentinel-4 mission will concentrate on services that include analysing the chemical composition of the atmosphere and monitoring air quality.
+Its primary task is to measure concentrations of aerosols, trace gases and cloud cover in the lower troposphere.

-Sentinel-5 Precursor (Sentinel-5P) will be the first satellite dedicated to monitoring atmospheric chemistry for the Copernicus programme.
-Airbus is the prime contractor for the satellite.
+Launched in 2017, Sentinel-5 Precursor (Sentinel-5P) is the first satellite dedicated to monitoring atmospheric chemistry for the Copernicus programme.
+Airbus is the spacecraft prime contractor.

-The instrument will monitor the composition of the Earth’s atmosphere globally on a daily basis by taking measurements of trace gases and aerosols that have an impact on the climate and air quality.
-Sentinel-5 will be installed on a MetOP Second Generation (MetOP-SG) satellite and fly in a roughly 800 kilometre polar orbit around the Earth.
+The high-precision Sentinel-5 instrument – developed and constructed by Airbus as prime contractor – will monitor Earth’s atmosphere globally and daily by taking measurements of trace gases and aerosols that have an impact on the climate and air quality.
+Sentinel-5 will be installed on an Airbus-built MetOP Second Generation (MetOP-SG) satellite and fly in a roughly 800-kilometre polar orbit around the Earth.

-Jason-CS/Sentinel-6 for which Airbus is prime contractor to ESA, is a mission to carry out high-precision measurements of ocean surface topography.
+Sentinel-6 – for which Airbus is prime contractor to the European Space Agency (ESA) – is a mission to carry out high-precision measurements of ocean surface topography.

-The satellite will measure its distance to the ocean surface with an accuracy of a few centimetres and use this data to map the topography globally, repeating the cycle every ten days.
-The measurements made are vital for modelling the oceans and predicting rises in sea levels.
+The satellite will measure its distance to the ocean surface with an accuracy of a few centimetres and use this data to map surface topography globally, repeating the cycle every 10 days.
+The measurements are vital for modelling the oceans and predicting rises in sea levels.